ProjectIxian/projectixian.github.io/_guides/node_setup_mac.md

 ---
-title: Node setup on macOS
+title: DLT Node setup on macOS
 ---

 Ixian was tested on macOS 10.13 High Sierra and 10.14 Mojave